MartijnPanneels/Cyber3/Chapters/02/Lab02.md

 5. After the network segmentation I need to set up the firewall.
 For this I used nftables.

 -   Installing nftables and check if running `systemctl status nftables`
--   I created a file: vi firewall.nft
+-   I created a file: `vi firewall.nft`
 -   I activated it using `sudo nft -f firewall.nft`
 -   To check if it worked i used `sudo nft list ruleset`

 1. I can still surf to /www.cybersec.internal, but i can't connect to the other internal services from the red machine.
 2. If i do an nmap on the webserver.
 I can see that port 80 is open, but port 22 and 666 are filtered.
-This is because of the firewall-settings
+This is because of the firewall-settings.